Coconut Sugar vs Coconut Palm Sugar

 Ok, now that we’ve established that all these names are basically the same thing, let’s see how it’s made.
 In case you’re tempted to skip this section, let me explain that I’m not writing this for some academic purposes – the manufacturing process is highly important to the debate of whether coconut sugar is sustainable or not.

 As explained on this website, coconut tree blossoms are tapped for their sap, which supposedly will keep flowing for the next 20 years.
 It’s also suggested that this tapping of the coconut tree blossoms for sap is a centuries old tradition that does not harm the tree.
-Tropical Traditions (who sells coconut oil) however has claimed that the tapping process prevents the coconut tree from also producing coconut fruits, and this decline could lead to higher coconut oil prices.
+Healthy Traditions (who sells coconut oil) however has claimed that the tapping process prevents the coconut tree from also producing coconut fruits, and this decline could lead to higher coconut oil prices.
 Coconut Secret (who sells coconut sugar) claims this isn’t true.

 I wish I could tell you who is right, but I simply don’t know.
 All I see is more coconut oil and more coconut sugar filling the supermarket shelves.